bahtiyartan/troia/docs/94ClientPlugin.rst

 			sb.append("\n");

+			Frame.handleAction(sb.toString(),
-			Frame.handleAction(sb.toString(), p_iAction.getSource());
+				  p_iAction.getSource());

 			return true;
 		}

 		/**
-		 * This method is called when PLUGINVALIDATE command runs on canias
+		 * This method is called when PLUGINVALIDATE command runs on appliaction
-		 * appliaction server.
+		 * server.
 		 *
 		 * PLUGINVALIDATE command sends all validation parameters to all plugins
-		 * which contains data (language,database etc.) about canias session.
+		 * which contains data (language,database etc.) about session.
 		 *
 		 * After this parameters is checked by plugin, if given params is valid for
 		 * plugin plugin must send true.
 		 *
-		 * If multiple plugins are available, a pop up message appears on canias
+		 * If multiple plugins are available, a pop up message appears on client to
-		 * client to allow user select target plugin for given action.
+		 * allow user select target plugin for given action.
 		 */
 		@Override
+		protected boolean validatePlugin(
-		protected boolean validatePlugin(iasPluginValidationParameters params) {
+			  iasPluginValidationParameters params) {
 			// return true/false after validation paramters checked return true;
 		}

 		/**
-		 * Canias plugin service sends only related actions to this plugin.
+		 * plugin service sends only related actions to this plugin.
 		 */
 		@Override
 		public String[] getRelatedIncomingActionClasses() {